Saatvik1/Fishbit/README.md

 * ~~Design a plan to transform data into a structure more suitable for analysis.~~
 * ~~Convert to tables~~
 * Rid tables of redundant data, and create any necessary changes
+* Combine sleep data from the two different Fitbit formats/sources.

 # Progress